nshiab/simple-data-analysis-flow/README.md

 These project's goal are:

-- To allow non-coders to use the open source library [simple-data-analysis.js](https://github.com/nshiab/simple-data-analysis) without code.
+- To allow non-coders to use the open source library [simple-data-analysis.js](https://github.com/nshiab/simple-data-analysis).

-- To create a node-based editor for data analysis.
+- To create a node-based editor for data analysis running in the browser.

 ## Core principles